UrielHaile/HP_Evaluation/ground-truth/README.txt

 j_NUSII.txt   j_NUSII_rect.txt         j_NUSIINoise.txt   j_NUSIINoise_rect.txt

-The format used to define the rectangle in the annotations files is:
+The format used to define a rectangle in the annotations files is:

 width height x y